-Built-ins make every home look better, and that’s especially true inside a walk-in closet.
+Everything needs its proper place, and that’s especially true inside a walk-in closet, where things can easily get cluttered if you’re not organized.
 This DIY shoe rack is simply a shelf unit laid out with dimensions to accommodate shoes — but its impact on this cloffice (a closet with an office) speaks for itself!

 - 1” X 12” primed shelf boards

 - 1” X 2” primed boards